unlam/ComputationalAnalyticalMechanics/README.md

 -->

-## Get in touch
+### Get in touch
-If you have a question regarding this course, feel free to [open an issue](https://github.com/unlam/ComputationalAnalyticalMechanics/issues) on its GitHub repository.
+If you have a question regarding this course, feel free to [open an issue](https://github.com/unlam/ComputationalAnalyticalMechanics/issues).
 We welcome community feedback and suggestions!

-## Schedule
+## Weekly Schedule
 <!--
 In this flipped classroom course, a problem set has to be turned in by the students at the end of synchronous weekly meeting.
 In between, students are expected to study the material and try to solve the exercises.